HimanshuSinghYadav7/HimanshuSinghYadav7/README.md

 ## 🚚 Vaelos
 **Zero-Dependency Fleet Operations Platform**

-TransitOps is a single-binary-grade web app for small transport businesses.
+Vaelos is a single-binary-grade web app for small transport businesses.
 Gives a fleet operations team the same workflows a 200-truck carrier would expect — dispatch, maintenance, fuel, expenses, ROI — without any SaaS lock-in or monthly bill.
-One Node.js process + one SQLite file, no Docker or build step required.

 ---

 ## ❤️ CorAI
 **Predictive Heart Healthcare System**

-CorAI is a machine learning-powered healthcare application that predicts the likelihood of heart disease based on patient medical parameters.
-It provides quick predictions through an intuitive web interface.
+CorAI is a machine learning-powered healthcare application and calibrated risk health insights that predicts the likelihood of heart disease based on patient medical parameters through an intuitive web interface.

 ---

 ## ◬ Yugen
 **Institutional-Grade Crypto Market Intelligence Dashboard**

-Yugen is a privacy-first, zero-account cryptocurrency intelligence dashboard delivering real-time price, supply dynamics, and high-signal market metrics across 21 curated digital assets.
-Designed for clarity over market noise, it surfaces deep liquidity indicators and institutional-grade analytics in a clean, accessible interface.
+Yugen is a privacy-first, zero-account cryptocurrency market intelligence dashboard surfacing real-time price, supply dynamics, and high-signal market metrics across 21 curated digital assets.
+Designed for clarity over market noise, so Read the depth, not the noise.

 ---